Brian Deese: Biden administration

 On December 3, 2020, President-elect Biden appointed Deese as Assistant to the President and Director of the National Economic Council.
 In this role, Deese coordinates international and domestic economic policy for the administration.
 Deese has been a principal architect of the Biden economic agenda, including the American Rescue Plan, the Bipartisan Infrastructure Law, the CHIPS and Science Act, and the Inflation Reduction Act.

-At the NEC, Deese was the first and last person Biden consulted on economic issues and was a driving force behind the President's domestic policy legacy.
+At the NEC, Deese was the first and last person Biden consulted on economic issues and was a driving force behind the president's domestic policy legacy.
 According to Biden, "Brian has a unique ability to translate complex policy challenges into concrete actions that improve the lives of American people."
-Deese is also credited with assembling the most diverse staff in terms of race and gender in the council’s history.
+Deese is also credited with assembling the most diverse staff in terms of race and gender in the council's history.

 Deese served as a central figure in congressional negotiations leading up to the passage of the Bipartisan Infrastructure Law.
-Between the spring and fall of 2021, Brian Deese, Steve Ricchetti, and Louisa Terrell were frequent visitors to Capitol Hill, brokering policy conversations and building a coalition of support among Senate Democrats and Republicans.
+Between the spring and fall of 2021, Deese, Steve Ricchetti, and Louisa Terrell were frequent visitors to Capitol Hill, brokering policy conversations and building a coalition of support among Senate Democrats and Republicans.

-In April 2022, Deese laid out the case behind the administration’s pursuit of a modern industrial strategy, stating: “The question should move from ‘why should we pursue an industrial strategy?’ to ‘how do we pursue one successfully?’”
+In April 2022, Deese laid out the case behind the administration's pursuit of a modern industrial strategy, stating: “The question should move from ‘why should we pursue an industrial strategy?’ to ‘how do we pursue one successfully?’”
+In October 2022, Deese described a modern American industrial strategy as "the best antidote to [the] risk of lower productivity and lower economic capacity in the years ahead," citing the need for strategic, long-term investments in high-return sectors, where public capital helps reduce price pressures, taps into growing global demand, and increases the country's export competitiveness.
 Deese worked closely with Secretary Gina Raimondo to design and advocate for the CHIPS and Science Act, viewing it as an essential component to the President's industrial strategy.
 Upon passage, Deese was directed by President Biden to co-chair the new law's 16-member implementation council.